-The Router's LEDs and the QSS button are located on the front panel (View from left to right).
+The Router's LEDs are located on the front panel (View from left to right).

-Name Status Indication PWR Off Power is off.
-On Power is on.
-On The Router is initializing or maybe has a system error.
-SYS Flashing The Router is working properly.
-Off The Router has a system error.
-WLAN Off The Wireless function is disabled.
-VVLAIN Flashing The Wireless function is enabled.
-Off There is no device linked to the corresponding port.
-WAN, LAN 1-4 On There is a device linked to the corresponding port but there is no activity.
-Flashing There is an active device linked to the corresponding port.
-Slow Flash A wireless device is connecting to the network by QSS function.
+Name Status Indication (Power) Off Power is off.
+On Power is on. ☆ (System) Flashing The Router is working properly.
+On /Off The Router has a system error. - (\A(I, AA)) Off The Wireless function is disabled. ⊗ (WLAN) Flashing The Wireless function is enabled.
+Off There is no device linked to the corresponding port. ⊘ (WAN), On There is a device linked to the corresponding port but there is no activity.
+Flashing There is an active device linked to the corresponding port. △ (QSS) Slow Flash A wireless device is connecting to the network by QSS function.
 This process will last in the first 2 minutes.
-QSS On A wireless device has been successfully added to the network by QSS function.
+On A wireless device has been successfully added to the network by QSS function.
 Quick Flash A wireless device failed to be added to the network by QSS function.

-Table 1-1 The LEDs description
+Table 1-1 The LEDs Description